samquiring/AgenticAnimatronics/README.md

 4. In terminal: cp .env_example .env
 ### Updating the .env file
 1. Open .env (it should be in Documents/AgenticAnimatronics/.env)
 2. go to https://elevenlabs.io/app/settings/api-keys and create an api key.
-Copy the key
+Copy the key and paste into the .env file under ELEVENLABS_API_KEY
-3. Paste the key into the .env file under ELEVENLABS_API_KEY (so ELEVENLABS_API_KEY=(your key))
+3. go to https://aistudio.google.com/ and create an api key.
+Copy the key and paste into the .env file under GEMINI_API_KEY
+4. go to https://www.assemblyai.com/docs/api-reference/overview and create an api key.
+Copy the key and paste into .env file ASSEMBLY_AI_API_KEY
 ### Running the pirate agent
 1. In terminal: cd ~/Documents/AgenticAnimatronics
 2. In terminal: poetry run pirate-agent